 Matched invoices flow to Accounts Payable, where they may go through additional approvals before being posted to the ERP and released for payment.

-Thoroughly document your organization's current procurement processes, approval hierarchies, and purchasing policies.
-Gather input from key stakeholder groups like Finance, IT, and Legal on their needs and requirements.
-Use these to develop a prioritized list of use cases and features for the new system.
+Start by documenting your current procurement process.
+Identify approval hierarchies, purchasing policies, and key stakeholders across Finance, IT, and Legal.
+Gather their input to build a prioritized list of use cases and must-have features for the new system.
+This groundwork ensures the platform fits your organization’s real needs.

 Spend analysis tools aggregate, cleanse, and classify an organization's spend data to provide visibility into spending patterns, supplier performance, and savings opportunities.
 When you integrate spend analysis with the requisition system, organizations can drive more intelligent, data-driven purchasing decisions.
 Requesters can receive guided buying recommendations based on past spending data, while approvers can make more informed authorization decisions.